lavary/laravel-menu/README.md

 ## URL Prefixing

-Just like Laravel route prefixing feature, a group of menu items may be prefixed by using the `prefix` option in the passing array to group.
+Just like Laravel route prefixing feature, a group of menu items may be prefixed by using the `prefix` option in the  array being passed to the group.

 **Attention:** Prefixing only works on the menu items addressed with `url` but not `route` or `action`.